IacopomC/iacopomc.github.io/_posts/2020-07-25-traffic-sign-classifier.md

 It's important to shuffle the training data otherwise its ordering might have a big effect on how well it trains.

 #### Model Architecture
+Each stage is composed
+of a (convolutional) filter bank layer, a non-linear transform layer, and a spatial feature pooling layer.
+The spatial pooling layers lower the spatial resolution of the representation, thereby making the representation robust to small shifts and geometric distortions

+A gradient-based
+supervised training procedure updates every single filter in every filter bank in every layer so as to minimizes a loss function

 #### Hyperparameters